pigmonkey/pig-monkey.com/content/2017/06/armory.md

 The SD card can then be inserted into the Armory.
 At no time during this process -- or at any point in the future -- is the Armory connected to a network.
 It is entirely air-gapped.
 As long as the image was not compromised and the Armory is stored securely, the platform should remain trusted.

-Note that because the Armory is never on a network, and it has no internal battery, is does not keep time.
+Note that because the Armory is never on a network, and it has no internal battery, it does not keep time.
 Upon first boot, NTP should be disabled and the time and date set.

     $ timedatectl net-ntp false
     $ timedatectl set-time "yyyy-mm-dd hh:mm:ss" # UTC